(Click to view full-size image)

 The online registration, booking and payment system is available for our open sessions from Monday October 24th 2016 through March 27th 2017.
 All earlier sessions are fully booked.
 Please click here for the registration form and follow the screens to the booking calendar and payment page.
 Thanks.

 Intermediate – Once riders have learned basic track cycling skills on Mondays, the next step is our Saturday morning session.
 Saturday and Wednesdays are Club sessions and in order to take part in these you need to be a first claim member of either Eastlands or Sportcity Velo.
-You can join at your first session (download membership form from this website) or online through British Cycling.
-If you are already a British Cycling member you will need to get your licence amended to show Eastlands/Sportcity as your first claim club.
+You can join online through our booking and subscription form; just choose 'Subscribe for a new membership' from the dropdown and follow the screens.
+If you are a British Cycling member you will need to get your licence amended to show Eastlands/Sportcity as your first claim club.
 The Saturday session runs from 8am to 11am; it aims to develop a rider's track cycling ability, including the skills and confidence needed to race competitively and safely.
 Progression through the Saturday sessions leads to full Track Accreditiation, enabling youth riders to take part in track racing leagues, such as the ACT Monday night track league.
 While the emphasis is on developing track cycling skills, riders must also have an appropriate level of physical fitness.
 Regular participation in the sessions will help develop this but we advise riders to take part in regular cycling activity away from the track in order to build fitness to start racing.
 While we do not provide individual coaching our club coaches are always happy to advise riders and parents on appropriate training.
 Please note that the maximum gear allowed on our Saturday session is 81".

 The fee for Saturday and Wednesday sessions is £8 (Discounted to £6 for Manchester residents*), bike hire included.
 Before you come to this session, you must have completed the Monday beginner’s course.